Research Idea Details

 Research Idea Scope

 Since the mid 1990s, the concept of watershed evaluation and assessment has come to the forefront of land use planning and related decision making.
+Transportation development in particular has been targeted as a major contributor of impacts to area-wide water quality and supporting ecological resources.
 Faced by these issues, the DOTs have identified a need to develop a go-by-type Rapid Assessment Technique for ecological and watershed issues that can be used by transportation planners to better assess impacts and identify possible mitigation.
 This research should develop a watershed-based assessment technique that could be used in whole or in part by the DOTs for program and project planning purposes.
 It would be a flexible approach allowing the incorporation of other resource specific assessment methods.
+For example, it should accommodate methods, such as a technique currently under development by the Oregon DOT that would rapidly assess ecologically based mitigation needs as related to wetlands.

 General Scope